-- Call the Pink Team in Brentwood before you return any incomplete or untraceable addresses.
-We might be able to find out some information which will help you locate 'hard to find' addresses. - Complete the computer admin. block for other deadwood addresses (vacant premises, etc.) and transmit to the Pink Team in Brentwood as soon as possible.
-We need to know what deadwood there is as early as possible in the fieldwork period. - For refusals: complete the ARF and the computer admin (entering Don't Know for any information that you do not have) and transmit as soon as possible to the Pink Team. - If you select a person for interview who proves hard to contact, breaks an appointment, etc., keep on trying to 'convert' him or her until the end of the fieldwork period.
-Before giving these a 'non-contact' outcome code, first check with your team leader and then complete the ARF and the computer admin. (entering 'Don't Know' for any information that you do not have) and transmit to the Pink Team in Brentwood.
+- Call the Office in Brentwood before you return any incomplete or untraceable addresses.
+Refer to the memo you were sent in May for details of whom to contact.
+We might be able to find out some information which will help you locate 'hard to find' addresses. - Complete the computer admin block for other deadwood addresses (vacant premises, etc.) and transmit to Brentwood as soon as possible.
+We need to know what deadwood there is as early as possible in the fieldwork period. - For refusals: complete the ARF and the computer admin (entering Don't Know for any information that you do not have) and transmit as soon as possible to Brentwood. - If you select a person for interview who proves hard to contact, breaks an appointment, etc., keep on trying to 'convert' him or her until the end of the fieldwork period.
+Before giving these a 'non-contact' outcome code, first check with your team leader and then complete the ARF and the computer admin, (entering 'Don't Know' for any information that you do not have) and transmit to Brentwood.